 Once the ‘business’ part of our South Africa trip was finished, we decided to spend some time wildlife watching in Kruger National Park.
 This was our chance to see some of Africa’s wild cats in the wild.

-There are many safari options to explore Kruger and surrounding sanctuaries and we chose a 4D/5N trip with Viva Safaris, mainly because it included a stay in a tree house.
+Of all the wildlife destinations in Southern Africa, Kruger is the most accessible.
+There many accommodation options in Kruger National Park but we chose a 4D/5N trip with Viva Safaris, mainly because it included a stay in a tree house.

 In this post

 We arrived at Tremisana in the late afternoon and went on an afternoon drive straight away.
 While we did not see much wildlife on the drive, we managed to spot two animals that we have not seen before: a Grey Duiker and Common Duiker along with a few Giraffes and Impala.
 After the game drive, we drove to Marc’s Tree House Lodge.